boljen/node-digital-ocean-api/README.md

   will most likely never occur.
 * ***internal_server_error***: When a status code between 500 and 599 is returned.
 * ***response_error***: When a status code between 400 and 499 is returned

-Some methods might add additional possible errors and in the future we'd like to further differentiate between all the errors (e.g. ratelimit exceeded, auth failed, ...)

 ### <a id="paginated"></a>Paginated resources